Plant-Based Diet: What Plant-Based Eating Is All About

 5. Obtaining enough fatty acids

-Attaining the right amounts of fatty acid levels is also an area of concern with a plant-based diet.
+Attaining the right amounts of fatty acid levels is also an area of concern with a plant-based diet, according to Kirsten, JM Nutrition’s dietitian in Nova Scotia.

 National Centre for Biotechnology Information states that, “Essential fatty acids are fatty acids that humans must ingest for good health because our bodies do not synthesize them.